b0wter/fbrary/README.md

 *To create your initial library use the `add` command.
 It will create a new library file if the file does not already exist!*

+**Hint:** Many commands require you to specify the id of an audiobook.
+Use the `id` command to quickly find the id of an audiobook without needing to check the `list` command!

 Add
 ---
 ```bash